tubbo/freight/docs/specification/packages.md

 You can specify `package 'foo' { ... }` in any number of files, and they will all be collected together as part of the same codebase.
 A single project (or working directory) can have any number of packages as is desired.
+All code must be contained within a package, however.

 ## Imports and Exports